 Denis (or Denny, as we all call him) originally hails from Mauritius but has lived here in South Africa for most of his life.
 Denny is one of SA’s first call bassists and is one of the busiest low-end session men in the country.
 I was privileged to play some duets with Denny at a South African Bass Collective recital evening in November 2007 and was astounded by his articulation, precision, speed and execution.
 This man plays every note as though it’s the last he’ll ever play.
 Although he makes no mention of it in this interview, Denny’s secret is his HUGE ears – he’s the fastest listener this side of the Equator.[Martin] How long have you been playing Denny?
 [Denny] I’ve been playing Bass for about 36 years.
+[Martin] You played drums before you played bass.
+Was there anything you tried your hand at before the drums?

 I never had any formal training whatsoever.
 I learned everything I know by listening to and copying/transcribing whatever music I loved at the time.
 In my early 20’s I felt the urge to do studio work and thought to myself “I’d better learn how to read, then!” and proceeded to learn and practice reading on my own.
 I’ve been doing session work ever since…